OctopusDeploy/blog/blog/2020-08/creating-docker-images-the-azure-way/index.md

 To follow along with this blog post, you'll need:

 1. An Azure account.
 If you don't already have one, you can sign up for a 30-day free trial [here](https://azure.microsoft.com/en-us/free/).
-2. Azure CLI installed.
+2. Azure CLI installed and logged into via `az login`.
 If you don't already have Azure CLI, you can install it [here](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?view=azure-cli-latest).
 3. Visual Studio Code (VS Code) installed.
 Although not required, VS Code is the text editor/IDE that will be used in this blog post.
 You can find it [here](https://code.visualstudio.com/download).

 ## Creating the Dockerfile